tghosth/swf_json_csrf/README.md

 ## Disclaimer
 This repository is made for educational and ethical testing purposes only.
 Usage for attacking targets without prior mutual consent is illegal.
-By using this testing tool you accept the fact that any damage (dataloss, system compromise, etc.) caused by the use of this tool is your responsibility.
+By using this testing tool you accept the fact that any damage (dataleak, system compromise, etc.) caused by the use of this tool is your responsibility.

 ## Commits, PRs and bug reports are welcome!